-I did my BA and MA studies in Philosophy, at UNAM (National Autonomous University of Mexico).
-I worked on Heidegger's Concept of Truth and Language.
-Before joining CIM I worked as a Research Assistant in three different universities in Mexico, on a diversity of subjects including Political Networks, Theory of Theatre and National Security.
+Previously I obtained a Bachelor degree and an MA in Philosophy at the National Autonomous University of Mexico (UNAM), where I worked on Heidegger's Concept of Truth and Language.
+Before joining CIM I worked as a Research Assistant in three different universities in Mexico, on a diversity of subjects including Political Networks, Theory of Theatre, and National Security.

-- Velasco González, P. (forthcoming).
+- Velasco González, P. (2017).
 “Role Play Your Way to Budgetary Blockchain Bliss”, in Ruth Catlow and Sam Skinner (eds.), Artists Re:thinking The Blockchain.
 Liverpool/London: Torque/Furtherfield.

 - Velasco González, P. (2016).
 Superabundant design: from waste to control in Bitcoin mining.
 A Peer-Reviewed Journal about, (Excessive Research).
 Digital Aesthetics Research Centre, Aarhus University, School of Communication and Culture.
 ISSN 2245-7755.